-Dr. Omid is a shoulder and elbow specialist and orthopaedic surgeon at Keck Medicine of USC treating all conditions including sports injuries, arthritis and trauma.
+Dr. Omid is a shoulder and elbow specialist, and he treats a wide range of orthopaedic conditions, including sports injuries, arthritis and trauma.

 He wanted to be a national hero.